chenweirongsg/firstname_gender/README.md

 3. encoder_filename is the encoder used in the trained model
 4. The predicted gender will be added to the original input_testing_file
 5. The status file will store the validation accuracy for the current testing file.
+6. working_dir is the dir you are working on, so for other input argv, please do not add this working_dir in front of them.
+7. data type: working_dir => path, n_max => int, all others are stirng

 # ===Using normal python shell run=== #